Sunesis to Host Conference Call Today at 11:00 AM Eastern Time

 About Sunesis Pharmaceuticals

 Sunesis is a biopharmaceutical company focused on the development and commercialization of new oncology therapeutics for the potential treatment of solid and hematologic cancers.
-Sunesis has built a highly experienced cancer drug development organization committed to improving the lives of people with cancer and is currently pursuing regulatory approval in Europe for its lead product candidate, vosaroxin, for the treatment of relapsed or refractory acute myeloid leukemia in patients aged 60 and older.
-In addition, the company is advancing its kinase-inhibitor pipeline of novel targeted therapies into the clinic.
+Sunesis has built a highly experienced cancer drug development organization committed to improving the lives of people with cancer.
+Currently, the company is focused on pursuing regulatory approval in Europe for its lead product candidate, vosaroxin, for the treatment of relapsed or refractory acute myeloid leukemia in patients aged 60 and older, as well as advancing its novel kinase-inhibitor pipeline, which includes its proprietary non-covalent BTK-inhibitor, SNS-062.